StiliyanDr/learning-sql/notes.md

 ![](pics/non_clustered_index.PNG)

+Note that we **don't have to** explicitly state that an index is to be used by a query.
+SQL engines are smart enough to use an index when it can be used to improve query performance.

 ### Index cost
 Indexes improve search times but do they have a cost?
 When data is written to the table, the clustered index is updated first and then all other indexes of that table are updated.
 Every time a write is made to the database, the indexes are unusable until they have updated.